screen device object

 You can also use one number for simple power law gamma, i.e. output = input^gamma.
 (At least for LCD screens this is generally not appropriate.)

-<cd>[]<cd> = current Psychtoolbox setting.
+<cd>[]<cd> (default) = current Psychtoolbox setting.
 Psychtoolbox default in turn is your graphics card's current gamma table for the screen, which you can get with Screen('ReadNormalizedGammaTable').
 If you leave gamma at default, you can also use the Psychtoolbox command directly before the experiment.

 Note graphics card gamma is generally only part of the gamma decoding of a display.
 The screen may add its own gamma, then the screen's physical RGB → luminance response is equivalent to further gamma, etc. However, graphics card gamma can be used to calibrate total display gamma based on luminance measurements.